Troy High School (California): Student election rigged

-In April 2012, junior Jacob Bigham discovered that special education teacher Jenny Redmond had altered the results of the student body election.
+In April 2012, junior Jacob Bigham discovered that ASB faculty advisor Jenny Redmond had altered the results of the student body election.
 Bigham had overheard the default computer password during a visit with a vice principal.
 He was placed on a 5-day suspension after exposing the scandal.
 Bigham expressed discontent with Troy's dismissal of Redmond's wrongdoing: "I feel changing the results of an election has far more gravity than finding out by whatever means that someone did that."